brandur/sorg/content/articles/rate-limiting.md

 Here we see an allowed request where t<sub>0</sub> is within the bounds of TAT
 - (τ + T) (i.e. the time of the next allowed request):

-!fig src="/assets/images/rate-limiting/allowed-request.svg" caption="A visualization of an allowed request under GCRA.
+{{Figure "A visualization of an allowed request under GCRA.
 A request at time t0 is successful."
+(NewImgSrcAndAlt "/assets/images/rate-limiting/allowed-request.svg" "A visualization of an allowed request under GCRA.
+A request at time t0 is successful.")}}

 For a failed request, the time of the next allowed request is in the future, prompting us to deny the request:

-!fig src="/assets/images/rate-limiting/denied-request.svg" caption="A visualization of a denied request under GCRA.
+{{Figure "A visualization of a denied request under GCRA.
 A request at time t0 is rejected."
+(NewImgSrcAndAlt "/assets/images/rate-limiting/denied-request.svg" "A visualization of a denied request under GCRA.
+A request at time t0 is rejected.")}}

 Because GCRA is so dependent on time, it's critical to have a strategy for making sure that the current time is consistent if rate limits are being